Abdiel49/tu-gerente-be-test/README.md

 Example return:

-Added the new booking id in response: `"id": 16`.
+Added the new booking field id in response: `"id": 16`.

 ```js
 {